The Offspring announce United States tour with Sum 41 and Simple Plan

 Yeah, it'll give you herpes.
 (Eye roll.)

 Stylistically, death metal is more kinetic and and primal than black metal.
-Black metal’s riffs are a bit ghostier, usually with shrieked rather than growled vocals, and it often has an arch European flavor to it that death metal doesn’t always have.
+Black metal’s riffs are a bit ghostier, usually with shrieked rather than growled vocals, and it often has an arch European flavour to it that death metal doesn’t always have.
 Death metal is more about extremity of sound, as opposed to extremity of emotion.

 Thematically, the difference is as simple as body and soul.
 Death metal is, ultimately, an anatomical form of music, and black metal is a spiritual one.
 Both may have indecipherable lyrics and album artwork that makes you hiss between your teeth – but a death metal vocalist will scream about the loss of a limb, while a black metal vocalist will scream about the loss of a god.